This selection of tools, when utilized by a moderately skilled attacker has the potential to wreak havoc on an organization's network.

 - Be aware of the possibility of MITM attacks (arp attacks, untrusted proxy / gateway, wireless).

 - Use strong passwords everywhere.

 - Tor - push your traffic through this onion network that is designed to provide anonymity to the user.
 Note your traffic from the exit node is not encrypted or secured.
 Make sure you understand what it does before using it, Tor provides anonymity not encrypted communication.

 - It is possible to implement blocking of Tor exit nodes on your firewall, if Tor traffic is linked to a threat to your environment.

-If you are interested in testing these offensive security tools you should take a look at the BackTrack Linux distribution.
+If you are interested in testing these offensive security tools, take a look at the Kali Linux distribution.
 It includes many of these and other tools pre-installed.